-Let’s take a deep dive into what New Orleans Voodoo actually is and explore key historical moments that shaped it into what it is today.
+Let’s take a deep dive into what New Orleans Voodoo is and explore key historical moments that shaped it into what it is today.

-Before Voodoo was Voodoo
+Before Voodoo there was Vodou

 It wasn’t until the early 1800s that the religion took on a new version of itself.